 Florida considers aggravated battery a second-degree felony, which can result in up to 15 years in prison (with a mandatory sentence of 21 months in certain situations) and paying up to a $10,000 fine.
 Subsequent aggravated battery offenses can result in up to 25 years in prison and additional fines and penalties.

-Someone can be found guilty of aggravated battery when they:
+Someone can be found guilty of this type of assault when they:

 - Intentionally or knowingly cause great bodily harm, permanent disability, or permanent disfigurement